 Compiling a transcript is ideally done one semester or one year at a time as your student finishes each grade of High School, but if you have kept good records, it will not be difficult to compile it once they have finished.
 It is a good idea to create a transcript even if your child does not plan to go to college.
 There is no time like the present.
 It is far easier to put together a transcript now than it will be at any point in the future!
 The thought of being faced with trying to compile a transcript after a few years have passed should inspire any parent to keep up with the chore!

 Many people use an embosser with their school's seal on it to "seal" the transcript.
 Some colleges require that the transcript be notarized, others require that it have the school's seal on it.
-If you are submitting a transcript to a college, you may want to ask the admissions office exactly what they are looking for.
-If necessary, you can have an embosser made for your school; we sell transcript embossers on our site.
+Before submitting a transcript to a college, you may want to ask the admissions office exactly what they are looking for.
+If necessary, you can have an embosser made for your school; we sell transcript embossers on our web site.

 2. Editable Transcript Form: This web page, from Covenant College, has a link to a homeschool transcript that may be very helpful if you are looking for some help with a "do-it-yourself" format.
 Scroll down the page about halfway and you'll see a link under "Home School Transcripts" that offers an editable form and a printable version.
 Thanks to one of our customers for sending us this useful link!
-(Note: Homeschool Diploma.com is not affiliated with and does not endorse Covenant College.
+(Note: Homeschool Diploma.com is not affiliated with Covenant College in any way.
 We provide this link for your information.)

 3. A Transcript Primer: Again, from the Covenant College web site, this is a pdf file that answers a lot of the basic questions for those preparing a transcript for a homeschooled student's college admission process.